Yuge-225/Interactive-Lab-Hub/Lab 1/README.md

 5. Light changes because the laptop is being interacted with
 6. Original student comes back

-*Interaction: another person interacts with the device → light responds*

 ### Storyboard 3 — The light initiates the interaction